top of page

 Research Interests:

-Planning theory, urban history, retrospective justice, arts & culture, placemaking, belonging, bureaucracies, race
+Planning theory, urban history, retrospective justice, arts & culture, placemaking, belonging, bureaucracies, race, urban highway policy

 Advisors: